ACCESS-Hive/access_docs/docs/um/references/index.md

-# Technical Documentation and References
+# Technical References
-This section contains information-orientated references and, thus, will be the most technical part of the documentation.
-An extensive glossary should also be included.\
+This section contains technical parts of the documentation and an extensive glossary.

 External Resources that we might point to include:

 - Official UM documentation:  UMDP (technical part)
-- Cylc documentation
+- Rose and Cylc documentation